qhc99/Fossil/2024/3-chaotic-system.md

-# The future is determined from the big bang
+# The future is determined since the big bang

 ## Chaotic system